JupiterOne/graph-vsphere/docs/jupiterone.md

   complete as many as possible based on the account's access.
 It is recommended that the account is provided with global readonly permissions to all inventory hierarchies.

+  NOTE: If you are receiving errors on the `Fetch Distributed Switch` step, you may need to activate the `Enable Trust` option in you compute manager.

 - You must have permission in JupiterOne to install new integrations.
 - This integration currently supports vSphere versions 6.5 - 8.0 with the
   following steps only available in certain versions: